billstclair/elm-bluetooth/README.md

 ## Using the Package

-See `Main.elm` and `site/` in the the [example/src](https://github.com/billstclair/elm-bluetooth/tree/master/example/src) directory for details.
+See `Main.elm` in the the [example/src](https://github.com/billstclair/elm-bluetooth/tree/master/example/src) directory for details.
 You need to include [example/site/js/elm-bluetooth.js](https://github.com/billstclair/elm-bluetooth/tree/master/example/site/js/elm-bluetooth.js) in your web site, and load and initialize it from your `index.html`, as done by [example/site/index.html](https://github.com/billstclair/elm-bluetooth/tree/master/example/site/index.html).

 ## Example